nsiccha/monster/README.md

-The so called Monster model is a [hierarchical](https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling#Hierarchical_models) [physiologically based pharmacokinetic](https://en.wikipedia.org/wiki/Physiologically_based_pharmacokinetic_modelling) model describing the evolution and measurement of a carcinogenic in the human body, named after the first author (A.C.
+The so called Monster model is a [hierarchical](https://en.wikipedia.org/wiki/Bayesian_hierarchical_modeling#Hierarchical_models) [physiologically based pharmacokinetic](https://en.wikipedia.org/wiki/Physiologically_based_pharmacokinetic_modelling) model describing the evolution and measurement of a carcinogen in the human body, named after the first author (A.C.
 Monster) of the [paper](https://link.springer.com/content/pdf/10.1007/BF00377784.pdf) which inspired the "original" Bayesian model developed by